Answers to frequently asked questions

-• Because we really care about you having a healthy baby.
-Our only motivation is to try to get the best for everyone – our patients, donors and the resulting babies.
+- Because we really care about you having a healthy baby.
+Our only motivation is to achieve the best for everyone – our patients, donors, and the resulting babies.
 You will soon find that you have a strong personal relationship with Serum – from the doctors to the nurses and administrative staff- which outlasts your treatment and remains even after your baby is born.

-• We offer rapid access to tests and consults.
-Blood tests can be done on the spot with results the same day or the next day.
-If an abnormal scan suggests a problem we can offer hysteroscopy at the local private hospital the next day.
-Sperm DNA fragmentation tests can be done within 4 hours (which means you can make decisions about treatment on the same day) and we can arrange for you to see other specialists as needed e.g., an immunologist.
+- We offer rapid access to tests and consultations.
+Blood tests can be performed on the spot with results on the same or the next day.
+If an abnormal scan suggests a problem, we can offer hysteroscopy at the local private hospital the next day.
+Sperm DNA fragmentation tests can be done within 4 hours (which means you can make decisions about treatment on the same day), and we can arrange for you to see other specialists as needed e.g., an immunologist.

-• We take a lot of care with customized protocols to maximize your chance of a baby.
-We thoroughly examine previous protocols/unsuccessful treatments, learn from them and alter them in order to meet individual needs.
+- We take a lot of care with customised protocols to maximise your chance of a baby.
+We thoroughly examine previous protocols/unsuccessful treatments, learn from them, and alter them in order to meet individual needs.

-• We can offer ‘niche’ treatments like Intralipids, LIT and antibiotic therapies economically.
+- We can offer additional treatments such as Intralipids, LIT and antibiotic therapies economically.

-• We offer both own egg and donor egg (and donor sperm) treatments without waiting lists.
+- We offer both own egg and donor egg (and donor sperm) treatments without long waiting lists.

-• Because the costs of treatment are economical compared to clinics in Spain, US and UK.
+- Because the costs of treatment are economical compared to clinics in other countries.

-• Because treatment at Serum is friendly and stress-free – it helps you to cycle with people who are warm and positive and always looking for solutions to your fertility issues.
+- Because treatment at Serum is friendly and stress-free – it helps you connect with people who are warm and positive and always looking for solutions to your fertility issues.

-Our donors are mainly originally from Greece, Poland and Ukraine, usually in their twenties and often with young children of their own.
-Our darker haired Greek donors tend to be a good match for our Italian and even Asian patients, but our blonde, blue eyed donors often give an excellent match for our Scandinavian recipients.
-So we can match almost all Caucasian colourings.
-We also have smaller numbers of African origin donors.
-All donors are screened for infections and hereditary diseases and their family medical history is reviewed before they are accepted.
-They are regularly tested for Syphilis, HIV-1, HIV-2, Hepatitis B & C, gonorrhea, herpes and any other sexually transmitted disease.
-They have never used intravenous drugs except during medical treatment.
-We screen for many genetic and infectious diseases, including sickle cell, thalassemias, Chlamydia karyotype, cystic fibrosis (75% of the genes – the remaining risk is 0,6%, namely 1/166), haemoglobinopathies and whatever the clinic considers will be beneficial in the specific case.
+Our donors are mainly from Greece, Poland, and Ukraine, usually in their twenties and often with young children of their own.
+Our darker-haired Greek donors tend to be a good match for our Italian and even Asian patients, but our blonde, blue-eyed donors often give an excellent match for our Scandinavian recipients.
+So, we can match almost all Caucasian colourings.
+All donors are screened for infections and hereditary diseases and their family health history is reviewed before they are accepted.
+They are regularly tested for Syphilis, HIV-1, HIV-2, Hepatitis B & C, gonorrhoea, herpes, and any other sexually transmitted disease.
+We screen for many genetic and infectious diseases, including thalassemia, Chlamydia karyotype, cystic fibrosis (75% of the genes – the remaining risk is 0,6%, namely 1/166), and whatever the clinic considers will be beneficial in the specific case.

 Donors are recruited only by word of mouth (advertising for donors is not legal in Greece), so donors tend to be friends of previous donors who become familiar with the process whilst their friend is donating.
-We are very careful about which donors can be accepted on to the program, and we try to attract donors who will have a long term relationship with the clinic.
-Many of them are economic migrants from Poland and Ukraine and tend to be well educated and qualified and also motivated, ’self-starters’.
-They know that they help other people fulfill their dream for a child and they are aware of how sacred this purpose is.
+We are very careful about which donors can be accepted on to the programme, and we try to attract donors who will have a long-term relationship with the clinic.
+Many of them tend to be well-educated, qualified, and motivated ’self-starters’.
+They know that they help other people fulfil their dream for a child and they are aware of how sacred this purpose is.

-Sperm donors are often young Greek men (not all Greek men are dark!) and are personally known to us (again, donors are recruited by word of mouth, so by recommendations of friends), but if a different ethnic match is required, there is the possibility to find it at Serum Sperm Bank but also have access to sperm from a commercial cryobank.
-We make no extra charge for patients doing IVF with us who want to use Sperm from our own bank.
-All donors are screened for infections and family medical history and the information that is recorded about them is similar to the information recorded for egg donors.
-As well as all the screening and quarantine procedures required by law, we pride ourselves in only accepting sperm donors whose sperm perform well in our extremely extensive screening tests and we try to offer donors with proven fertility.
+Sperm donors are mostly young Greek men who learn about our program after recommendations from friends, but if you wish for a different nationality or different physical characteristics you can choose a donor from other Sperm banks located in Greece or the EU.
+All donors are screened for infections and family health history and the information that is recorded about them is similar to the information recorded for egg donors as required by the Greek law.
+We pride ourselves in only accepting sperm donors whose sperm performs well in our extremely extensive screening tests and we try to offer donors with proven fertility.

-If you want to choose your own anonymous donor sperm you can arrange to import it from one of the large international cryobanks like Cryos, Xytex or ESB at your own cost.
+If you want to choose your own donor sperm, you can arrange to import it from one of the large European cryobanks, such as Cryos or ESB at your own expense.

 We ask for your basic information in our consult form as well as photos.
-If you want, you may include a donor wishlist where you outline what is important for you as donor characteristics so that priority is given to those.
-We will never compromise on the basic physical characteristics – hair colour, eye colour etc because we believe its important for the baby’s welfare that he looks like his family, but the more the additional criteria that need to be met, the lower the number of potential donors who can be considered for you.
+If you wish, you may include a donor wish list where you outline what donor characteristics are important for you so that priority is given to those.
+We will never compromise on the basic physical characteristics – hair colour, eye colour, etc. because we believe it is important for the baby’s welfare that they look like their family, but the more the additional criteria that need to be met, the lower the number of potential donors who can be considered for you.

 We believe that matching a donor is more than just physical characteristics –we try to anticipate what donor child might ‘fit’ into your family.

-We keep detailed records on all the donors.
+We keep detailed records of all the donors.
 Under Greek law, if a clinic were to close down, these records have to be transferred to another clinic to ensure that they are always preserved.
 As an extra precaution, in case there is ever a need for it in future, Serum DNA Library keeps a DNA sample from each donor on file, which can be made available to the recipient.
-So you have the extra security of being able to do any necessary tests on the donor’s DNA in the future that your baby might need.
+So, you have the extra security of being able to do any necessary tests on the donor’s DNA your baby might need in the future.

-Donation is strictly anonymous and we ask you to sign a consent form agreeing that you and your child will never know the donor’s identity.
-However, we screen all prospective donors personally, look after their scans, stimulation, and the egg collections and therefore get to know the donors well so forms an accurate opinion of them which can also be shared with you.
-Also, a file on each donor is kept with basic information – height, weight, nationality, hair colour, eye colour, blood group, profession, family medical history, other children.
+However, we screen all prospective donors personally, look after their scans, stimulation, and egg collections and therefore get to know the donors well and form an accurate opinion of them, which can also be shared with you.
+Also, a file on each donor is kept with basic information – height, weight, nationality, hair colour, eye colour, blood group, profession, family health history, and other children.

-We treat our donors with utmost care and we would never want to compromise their health and well-being.
-We don’t overstimulate our donors because we believe it compromises the egg quality as well as being uncomfortable for the donors and we cannot know if there may be long term effects for the baby’s health from using high doses of stimulation.
-We therefore aim for 8-12 eggs and tailor our donor protocols to try to avoid under or over stimulation.
-The donors are treated in the same building and given exactly the same level of care as that of the recipients and the own egg patients.
-We want our donors to be happy to return to be egg donors again, and to refer their friends (but we do not like the donors to do more than 4 or 5 cycles in a 2 year period) – and there is a limit under Greek law of 10 resulting babies per country per donor.
+We treat our donors with utmost care, and we would never want to compromise their health and well-being.
+We don’t overstimulate our donors because we believe it compromises egg quality while sometimes it can be uncomfortable for the donors, and we cannot know if there may be long term effects for the baby’s health as a result of using high doses of stimulation.
+We therefore aim for 8-12 eggs and tailor our donor protocols to avoid under or over stimulation.
+The donors are treated in the same building and are given exactly the same level of care as that of the recipients and the own egg patients.
+We want our donors to be happy and have them come back and donate again as well as to refer their friends (but we do not like the donors to do more than 4 or 5 cycles in a 2-year period) – and there is a limit under Greek law of 10 resulting babies per country per donor.

 Yes, but usually only for serious, genetic medical conditions.
-We can offer PGD in other cases, but we are reluctant because of its invasive nature and because the technique is still new, we cannot know whether there may be some unforeseen affect on the baby.
+We can offer PGD/ PGD in other cases, but we are reluctant because of its invasive nature and because the technique is still new, we cannot know whether there may be unforeseen effects on the baby.
 We cannot offer sex selection – that is illegal in Greece.

-It’s easy to have an initial telephone consultation with Serum after sending your medical history questionnaire by email.
-You can use a telephone consult to decide whether you need to travel to Athens for a consult/tests before you cycle or whether you can just book your cycle.
+It is easy to have an initial telephone consultation with Serum after sending your medical history questionnaire by email.
+You can use this service to decide whether you need to travel to Athens for a consultation/tests before your cycle or whether you can just book your cycle.

-Ultrasound and Blood tests in the UK and Eire
+Ultrasound and Blood tests in the UK and Ireland

 In the UK